 I am currently editing the Blackwell Companion to Italian Cinema, a 600-page collection of essays designed to provide comprehensive coverage of significant matters relevant to the field, and I am contracted to write, for Edinburgh University Press, a volume on the Italian sword-and-sandal film, also called the "peplum," of the late 1950s and early 1960s.
 Within a seven-year period from the late 1950s to the early 1960s, the Italian film industry produced scores of films based loosely on classical myth and starring American, British, and (rarely) Italian body builders as figures such as Hercules.
 Hercules and Hercules Unchained, with Steve Reeves, are the best known.
 They were intended initially for a rural Italian market and then, after unexpected international success, for an American film and television market.
 While often quite silly in terms of mythological fidelity and production values, these films hold a good deal of interest (for me) with regard to postwar Italian and American politics and culture and with regard to film economics in both Italy and Hollywood.
 They also raise interesting questions about the relationship of art cinema to popular cinema, especially in relation to Hollywood sword-and-sandal films of the same period.
 The "pepla" have a substantial cult following even today, reflected in the large number that have recently appeared in DVD.

 From 1996 to 1998, I served as President of the Queen's University Faculty Association, and I have served the Association in various capacities before and since.
 I have been board chairman of a Montessori school and day care, board vice chair of a neighbourhood housing corporation, and vice president of a community development association.
-I am the single parent of two daughters, now grown and living in Toronto, and the adoptive parent of a ten-year-old son who, mythic in his own right, is known to certain Italian friends as "Ercolino" or "little Hercules."
+I am the single parent of two daughters, now grown and living in Toronto, and the adoptive parent of a twelve-year-old son who, mythic in his own right, has been known to certain Italian friends as "Ercolino" or "little Hercules."
 Little no more, he now gives me his hand-me-down clothes.
 Fortunately he is very stylish.

 Meet other members of the Faculty and Staff.